 For this very reason, I thought that viewers were being hypnotized into a magical Christmas feeling, without even realizing that the plot itself really doesn’t have much to do with Christmas.
 I understand that the entire premise of the film centers around Macauley Culkin being left alone during Christmas time…but big deal.
 Plenty of films take place during this time of year.

-However, after being made aware of this decision to go all in on the Christmas aesthetic, coupled with the already existing magical music, and the whole family being together during the holidays, my stance has finally been swayed to the other side of the fence (Home Alone was obviously already very close to winning me over, and it just needed one last push).
+However, after being made aware of this decision to go all in on the Christmas aesthetic, coupled with the already existing magical music, and the whole family desperately trying to be together for the holidays, my stance has finally been swayed to the other side of the fence (Home Alone was obviously already very close to winning me over, and it just needed one last push).

 And just like that, this is a top 6 list.